gregfitzgerald/gregfitzgerald.github.io/README.md

-# Greg FitzGerald - Personal Website
+# Greg Fitzgerald - Personal Website

 This is my personal website hosted on GitHub Pages.

 ## About

-Personal website for Greg FitzGerald, featuring research interests, blog posts, and contact information.
+Personal website for Greg Fitzgerald, featuring research interests, blog posts, and contact information.

 ## Structure